msvolenski/docs/content/en/docs/appstore/modules/business-events.md

 Click **Done** to exit the wizard and view the defined service document.

-**Export AsyncAPI Document** exports the YAML file of the business event service so that other apps can [use your newly created service](#two-way-be-existing).
+**Export AsyncAPI Document** exports the YAML file of the business event service so other apps can [use your newly created service](#two-way-be-existing).

 ##### 4.2.1.2 Attribute Types {#attribute-types}